DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Methodology

-\subsection{Spatiality-Aware Pyramid Pooling}
+\subsection{Spatiality-aware Pyramid Pooling}

-Methods for extracting channel-wise normalization parameters discard the spatial information, thus avoiding the spatial misalignment problem.
-Instead, we learn subtle details by extracting spatial information within a region.
-Under this situation, the different spatial locations and the different region sizes of the same region will cause the transferred result to be misaligned.
-In this section, we introduce Spatiality-Aware Pyramid Pooling (SAPP), which extracts coarse-to-fine style representation while alleviating the misalignment problem.
+Current methods for extracting channel-wise normalization parameters discard the spatial information within a particular region, thus avoiding the spatial misalignment problem between corresponding source and reference regions.
+Instead, we learn subtle details by considering multi-level spatial information within a region.
+Under this situation, the different spatial locations and the different region sizes of corresponding regions may cause misalignment.
+Specifically, take region $R$ in Fig.~\ref{fig:DRAN} as an example, the source region and the reference region in their original images have different spatial locations.
+Therefore, directly transferring using the whole image features may cause some artifacts in the resulting image since they are not spatially aligned (such as BeautyGAN~\cite{li2018beautygan} and LADN~\cite{gu2019ladn}).
+In addition, the regional features $F_R^s$ and $F_R^r$ often have different spatial sizes (namely ($h_s$, $w_s$) are not equal to ($h_r$, $w_r$)), thus transferring modulation parameters between different sizes may also have the spatial misalignment problem.
+In this section, we introduce Spatiality-aware Pyramid Pooling (SAPP), which extracts coarse-to-fine style representation while alleviating the misalignment problem.

-Firstly, region-wise features are extracted from the original features through the function of $\text{MinAreaRect}(a, b)$.
-By this way, the spatial locations of $V_R$ and $F_R$ are unified, which avoids the misalignment caused by different locations.
-After that, inspired by SPP-net~\cite{he2015spatial}, the input features with different sizes are pooled to multiple fixed-size spatial levels.
-Then, the modulation parameters are computed in each level instead of the original spatial level, and thus the misalignment caused by their own region sizes are alleviated.
-Finally, the coarse-to-fine style representations are extracted and then mapped to the spatial size of the source region feature.
-Experiments show that our method achieves makeup transfer accurately even input images with large spatial misalignment (seen in \cref{fig:comparsion}).
+As has been described in \ref{sec1}, region-wise features, \emph{e.g.} $F_R^s$, are cropped from the whole image feature, \emph{e.g.} $F^s$.
+In this way, the regional features $F_R^s$ and $F_R^r$ are coarsely aligned in the region-wise sense, which avoids the misalignment caused by different spatial locations between corresponding regions.
+After that, inspired by SPP-net~\cite{he2015spatial}, the corresponding regional features with different sizes are pooled to multiple fixed-size spatial levels in the same way.
+Then, the modulation parameters are computed in each spatial pyramid level, thus the misalignment caused by different region sizes is alleviated.
+Finally, the coarse-to-fine style representations, \emph{i.e.} the modulation parameters, are extracted as the mean and variance of each feature block and then resized to the spatial size of the source regional feature map.
+Experiments show that our method achieves makeup transfer accurately even for input images with large spatial misalignment (shown in Fig.~\ref{fig:comparsion}).